salesforce/codeceptjs-bdd/documentation/docs/04-configurations/1-env-variables.md

 Because you do not committ this file to the source control, how do your teammates know what are the keys and how to define them?

-#### Sharing With Your Team
+####🧩Sharing With Your Team

 **codecept.dev.env.example**

-When your _codecept.dev.env_ file is not pushed to source control (which it shouldn’t be), it is important to make it clear to everyone what the shape of that file should look like.
-The technique we recommend is to create a file named **codecept.dev.env.example** that contains the variables, but with fake values.
+When your `codecept.dev.env` file is not pushed to source control (which it shouldn’t be), it is important to make it clear to everyone what the shape of that file should look like.
+The technique we recommend is to create a file named `codecept.dev.env.example` that contains the variables, but with fake values.
 This file might look something like the following template.

 **Example:**